Creating a new connection to SharePoint

 Fig. 3.
 Providing URLs of your SharePoint Online site.

-The connection to SharePoint Online is additionally secured by the OAuth 2.0 authorization protocol.
-Because of that, you need to register the program in Azure Active Directory of the Office 365 tenant whose SharePoint and OneDrive for Business data you want to back up.
+CodeTwo Backup uses Modern Authentication (OAuth 2.0) to connect to SharePoint Online.
+Because of that, you need to register the program in Microsoft Entra ID (Azure Active Directory) of the Microsoft 365 tenant whose SharePoint and OneDrive for Business data you want to back up.
 The registration can be performed:

 Automatic registration

-In the Application registration step of the connection wizard, select Automatic registration and click Log in as Office 365 admin (Fig. 5.).
+In the Application registration step of the connection wizard, select Automatic registration and click Sign in as Microsoft 365 admin (Fig. 4.).

-Fig. 5.
-Automatic registration of CodeTwo Backup in Azure AD.
+Fig. 4.
+Automatic registration of CodeTwo Backup in Entra ID.

-On the Microsoft sign-in page, enter the credentials of your Office 365 tenant's global admin account.
+On the Microsoft sign-in page, enter the credentials of your Microsoft 365 admin account.
+Remember that your account must be assigned the Global Administrator or Privileged Role Administrator role.
 When prompted, grant the required permissions to CodeTwo Backup.
-These are necessary for the program to be able to back up and restore data from and to your SharePoint Online and OneDrive for Business environment (Fig. 6.).
+These are necessary for the program to be able to back up and restore data from and to your SharePoint Online and OneDrive for Business environment (Fig. 5.).

-CodeTwo Backup will be registered as CodeTwo Backup SharePoint in your Azure AD and signed with a unique certificate.
+CodeTwo Backup will be registered as CodeTwo Backup SharePoint in your Entra ID and signed with a unique certificate.

 Important

-A new CodeTwo Backup SharePoint entry will be registered in your Azure AD each time you configure a new connection to Office 365 by using the Automatic registration option.
+A new CodeTwo Backup SharePoint entry will be registered in your Entra ID each time you configure a new connection to Microsoft 365 by using the Automatic registration option.
 To avoid having multiple registration entries in your tenant, edit the existing connection.
 If you now select the Manual registration option, all the necessary registration details will be filled out in the Application details step.

-The CodeTwo Backup SharePoint registration entry will remain in your Azure AD even if you delete the server connection that has created this entry, or if you uninstall the program from your machine.
+The CodeTwo Backup SharePoint registration entry will remain in your Entra ID even if you delete the server connection that has created this entry, or if you uninstall the program from your machine.
 If you want to delete the CodeTwo Backup SharePoint entry, you need to do so manually by following these steps.

 Manual registration

-You can register CodeTwo Backup manually in your Azure Active Directory by following the steps provided in this Knowledge Base article.
-Once done, select Manual registration in the Application registration step of the server connection wizard (Fig. 7.) and click Next.
+You can register CodeTwo Backup manually in your Microsoft Entra ID by following the steps provided in this Knowledge Base article.
+Once done, select Manual registration in the Application registration step of the server connection wizard (Fig. 6.) and click Next.

-Fig. 7.
-Select this option if you want to register CodeTwo Backup in your Azure AD by yourself.
+Fig. 6.
+Select this option if you want to register CodeTwo Backup in your Entra ID by yourself.

 In the Application details step, provide the following information: